-This step-by-step article describes how to configure the URLScan security tool to protect ASP.NET Web applications.
+How to configure URLScan to protect ASP.NET Web applications

 URLScan is an Internet Server API (ISAPI) filter that screens and monitors HTTP requests for Internet Information Server 4.0, Internet Information Services 5.0, and Internet Information Services 5.1 (IIS).
 URLScan is used to reduce the exposure of IIS to potential Internet attacks.